 In the years following their purchase, Mr. Simon, the co-founder of the Simon Property Group, became one of the world’s foremost shopping mall developers and the co-owner of the Indiana Pacers basketball team.
 When he died in 2009 at 82, Mr. Simon was worth $1.3 billion, according to Forbes.

 Mr. Simon’s widow, Bren Simon, listed the property for sale in 2014 for $25 million, with no takers.
-She then donated the massive Asherwood estate, along with the house and its belongings, to Michael Feinstein’s foundation, The Great American Songbook.
+She then donated the massive Asherwood estate, along with the house and all of its belongings, to Michael Feinstein’s foundation, The Great American Songbook.

 The millions of dollars worth of art, furniture and fixtures that were inside the palatial 50,000-square-foot mansion hit the auction block on November 17, 2018 with proceeds from the sale going to the foundation.

-More iconic homes:
+More iconic homes

 “Neverland” No More!
 The Sycamore Valley Ranch is Much More than Michael Jackson’s Former Home